Why Apply for an Electronic Money Institution License in Cyprus

 6. Double Tax Treaties

-Cyprus has an extensive network of double tax treaties with over 60 countries, including major economies.
-These treaties can reduce or eliminate withholding taxes on dividends, interest, and royalties, providing significant tax planning opportunities for EMI companies.
+Cyprus has double tax treaties with over 60 countries, including major economies.
+These treaties can reduce or eliminate withholding taxes on dividends, interest, and royalties, providing significant tax-planning opportunities for EMI companies.

 7. Transfer Pricing